 With the said factors, banks come up with a credit limit that is both suitable for your monthly income and based on your financial accountability.

 If you think that your credit limit is not enough, or think you deserve a higher credit limit, then by all means you can talk to your bank to bump your credit ceiling.

 However, there are several things you have to consider when you want your credit card issuer to make adjustments.
 To have a higher chance of getting your new credit limit approved, you must first meet the following criteria:

 1. Your income has increased, which means that your ability to pay off your balance has also increased with it.

 2. You pay your credit bills on time, as this increases the confidence of the issuer on your capability to settle your balance.

-3. You have been using your card for quite some time and you feel like getting a line increase is in order for you.
+3. You have been using your card for quite some time and you feel like getting a line increase is in order.

-4. You have an impeccable credit history, i.e. you settle your debts at the shortest possible time and you have no arrears whatsoever.
+4. You have an impeccable credit history, i.e., you settle your dues at the shortest possible time and you have no arrears whatsoever.

 5. Your credit score increased because of the way you handle your finances.

-If you think that you’ve met the said requirements, then you can make your case and go to the bank for an increase in credit limit.
+If you think you meet the said requirements, then you can make your case and go to the bank for an increase in credit limit.

 But while having a higher credit limit is good for your credit score, this does not mean that you have more purchasing power.
 Striking the right balance between building credit and avoiding debt.